 The College has a keen interest in developing its own staff and believes in recruiting from within for middle manager and senior roles.
 Staff are identified through succession planning, where possible, and trained in readiness.

-Nicola Burns, Deputy Head (Staff and Operations)
+Nicola Burns, Senior Deputy Head

 When I first applied, I worried that I didn’t have an independent boarding school background, but this hasn’t been an issue.
 I feel fully a part of school life and yet I don’t live on site – when I joined I commuted happily from Brighton, and now drive even further, from Surrey.
 This hasn’t held me back either, for many years I was Head of Department and then an Assistant Housemaster in a day house, which I loved, and then joined SMT in 2017.

-Daniel Davies, Head of Staff Development
+Daniel Davies, Assistant Head, Staff Development

 NEW TO TEACHING?